-- 71.6 MGL promoted the EANR Fund to investors as offering "100% capital protection" when this was incorrect.
-SM1 agreed that this was incorrect.
-In doing so, MGL failed to comply with: - 71.6.1 Article 41B of the Law, by engaging in misleading or deceptive conduct; and - 71.6.2 COB Rule 3.2.1 and GEN Rule 4.2.6 (Principle 6 for Authorised Firms) by not communicating information to a Person or customer in a way which is clear, fair and not misleading; and - 71.7 Despite requests dating back to 11 December 2017 by SM2 for a meeting of the MGL Board to be held on an urgent basis, a meeting of the Board was not held until 1 March 2018.
-In doing so, MGL failed to comply with GEN Rule 5.3.17 by failing to establish and maintain arrangements to provide the Board with the information necessary to comply with legislation in the DIFC.
-MGL has also failed to comply with GEN Rule 4.2.11 (Principle 11 for Authorised Firms) by not having an appropriate corporate governance framework which was adequate to promote the sound and prudent management of MGL's business, and to protect the interests of its customers and stakeholders.
+- 72.6 MGL promoted the EANR Fund to investors as offering "100% capital protection" when this was incorrect.
+Mr Arora agreed that this was incorrect.
+In doing so, MGL failed to comply with: - 72.6.1 Article 41B of the Law, by engaging in misleading or deceptive conduct; and - 72.6.2 COB Rule 3.2.1 and GEN Rule 4.2.6 (Principle 6 for Authorised Firms) by not communicating information to a Person or customer in a way which is clear, fair and not misleading.